-- Demonstrated track record of providing training with sufficiently high rates of completion, post-training job placement utilizing existing formalized pathways or partnerships with potential employers or industries, and job retention - Previous experience in programs of a similar size and scope as proposed in the workforce development and opportunities plan - Demonstration of formalized partnerships to align workforce training programs with regional industry demand.
+- Demonstrated track record of providing training with sufficiently high rates of completion, post-training job placement utilizing existing formalized pathways or partnerships with potential employers or industries, and job retention - Previous experience in programs of a similar size and scope as proposed in the workforce development and opportunities plan - Demonstration of formalized partnerships, such as involvement in the California Workforce Development Board's High Road Training Partnership Initiative, to align workforce training programs with regional industry demand.
 Possible partners may include local workforce development boards, community college districts and local educational institutions, community-based training organizations, industry partners, labor unions, and local governments.
+Partnerships that include trusted community-based organizations will be prioritized.

-Cost Category Description Eligible Costs Instructor salaries, wages, and stipends include but are not limited to: Trainee salaries up to 50% of the wages including six (6) months of benefits or no more than 1040 hours, and stipends Cost of tools, materials, or equipment necessary to perform training Support costs for outreach and recruitment, including translation and interpretation services Rental costs for facilities required to perform training.
-(Applicants are encouraged to seek access to free or low-cost facilities through partnerships with community facilities where possible.)
-Public transit subsidies for low-income, disabled, or other participants with accessibility or transportation challenges Support services for trainees, such as individual employment or development plans, workforce readiness skills trainings (within programs directly linked to credentials or pathways), and job placement or retention support Provision of childcare services for trainees, excluding individual cash benefits (subsidies) to participants, that increases access to workforce development activities to benefit the project and public
+- Instructor salaries, wages, and stipends - Trainee salaries up to 50% of the wages including six (6) months of benefits or no more than 1040 hours, and - Trainee stipends, up to 100%, depending on sufficient completion of training program or placement in related high-quality career pathway - Stipends may be used when an employer-employee relationship does not exist, for participation in activities such as occupational skills training or classroom activities, including high school equivalency preparation, work readiness, or employability skills training - Cost of tools, materials, work appropriate clothing or safety ware, or equipment necessary to perform training - Support costs for outreach and recruitment, including translation and interpretation services - Rental costs for facilities required to perform training.
+(Applicants are encouraged to seek access to free or low-cost facilities through partnerships with community facilities where possible.) - Public transit subsidies for low-income, disabled, or other participants with accessibility or transportation challenges - Support services for trainees, such as individual employment or development plans, workforce readiness skills trainings (within programs directly linked to credentials or pathways), and job placement or retention support

+Provision of childcare services for trainees, excluding individual cash benefits (subsidies) to participants, that increases access to workforce development activities to benefit the project and public

-Cost Category Description Ineligible Costs Programs that do not include clear career pathways for residents of the Project Area or committed partnerships for high-quality job placement Programs that provide workforce readiness skills (i.e., "soft skills" training) but are not directly linked to employment credentials or pathways Work-appropriate clothing or attire (other than essential equipment and safety wear) Direct cash benefits or subsidies to participants (other than transit subsidies) Food and refreshments
+- Programs that do not include clear career pathways for residents of the Project Area or committed partnerships for high-quality job placement - Programs that provide workforce readiness skills (i.e., "soft skills" training) but are not directly linked to employment credentials or pathways - Direct cash benefits or subsidies to participants (other than transit subsidies) - Food and refreshments